mwkorver/lambda-gdal_translate/README.md

 $ make install
 $ rm -rf /tmp/gdal
 ```
-You can find the gdal_translate binary under ~/gdal-2.2.0/apps along with other gdal utility programs.
+Once this done, you can find the gdal_translate binary under ~/gdal-2.2.0/apps along with other gdal utility programs.
 Copy it to lamba-gdal_translate/bin/ location replacing the one there.

 ## Setup a blank Amazon Lambda function